ai4life-opencalls/oc_1_project_3/README.md

    You will need to answer `y` to the installation of the packages.
 5. Now, and everytime you start your terminal, it is important to activate the environment.
 To do that, type `conda activate ckd`.
-If this does not work, that means that you probably need to do a `conda init bash` first and restart your terminal first.
+If this does not work, that means that you probably need to do a `conda init bash` first and restart your terminal.
 6. You can start a Jupyter server by typing `jupyter notebook`.
 It will open a new page in your browser.
 There, navigate to the `quality_control` folder and open one of the notebook.